SMH17/bitcoin-hacking-tools/README.md

 Do not ask questions about how to configure or use the software.

 I'm not responsible for improper use of the code contained in these repositories.
-This code has been shared only for security research purpose.
+This code is mostly proof of concept and it has been shared only for security research purpose to integrate a related article.
-Do not ask questions about how to configure or use the software.
 No support will be provided.